A note on VNP-completeness and border complexity: Preliminaries

 A $\pp$-family $(f)$ is defined to be $\VNP$-border-$\pp$-complete if $(f)\in\VNP$ and $(\HC) \trianglelefteq_\pp (f)$.
 The set of all $\VNP$-border-$\pp$-complete $\pp$-families is denoted by $\VNPC(\trianglelefteq_\pp)$.
 Analogously, a $\pp$-family $(f)$ is defined to be $\VNP$-border-$\cc$-complete if $(f)\in\VNP$ and $(\HC) \trianglelefteq_\cc (f)$.
-The set of all $\VNP$-border-$\cc$-complete $\pp$-families is denoted by $\VNPC(\trianglelefteq_\cc)$.
+The set of all $\VNP$-border-$\cc$-complete $\pp$-families is denoted by \mbox{$\VNPC(\trianglelefteq_\cc)$}.

-In geometric complexity theory the common type of reduction is similar to $\pp$-projections and border-$\pp$-projections, but instead of replacing variables with constants and variables, variables are replaced by affine linear polynomials.
+In geometric complexity theory the commonly used type of reduction is similar to $\pp$-projections and border-$\pp$-projections, but instead of replacing variables with constants and variables, variables are replaced by affine linear polynomials \cite{BLMW:11}.
 All proofs in this paper also work with this version of $\pp$-projections and border-$\pp$-projections.